tincore/lanterna/docs/using-terminal.md

     terminal.putCharacter('!');
     terminal.setCursorPosition(0, 0);

-Notice that just like when you type in text manually, the cursor position will move one column to the right for every character you put.
+Notice that just like when you type in text manually, the cursor point will move one column to the right for every character you put.
 What happens after you put a character on the last column is undefined and may differ between different terminal emulators.
 You should always use the `moveCursor(..)` method to place the cursor somewhere else after writing something to the end of the row.